SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 It may be argued that a `std::unique_ptr` which is the sole owner of an array, or an object with data members, presents less need for relational operators.
-Yet we must consider that a custom deleter can easily change the semantics; as demonstrated in the example below.
-A `std::unique_ptr` should also legally comparable with itself.
+Yet we must consider that a custom deleter can easily change the operational semantics; as demonstrated in the example below.
+A `std::unique_ptr` should also be legally comparable with itself.

 ```cpp
 constexpr bool uptr_compare()